 Matmata is known for its —still inhabited— Berber villages having the peculiarity of being built as troglodyte homes.
 These buildings were constructed within the mountain and are connected amongst each other by hidden passageways as well as open-air courtyards.

-Tamezret, on the other hand is mostly uninhabited and its stone houses are crumbling.
+Tamezret, on the other hand, is mostly uninhabited and its stone houses are crumbling.
 A series of interconnected tunnels once used for defense still lay on top of the hill this Berber town was built on.
-Make sure to visit the village’s Berber Museum, with a unique exhibit of traditional jewellery, clothing and wedding costumes.
+Make sure to visit the village’s Berber Museum, with a unique exhibit of traditional jewelry, clothing and wedding costumes.

 Toujane is another Berber town worth visiting, where you can often spot Berber women weaving on their looms.
 Many of Toujane’s troglodyte homes are built underground and their doorways are no more than a pit in the ground.

 More adventurous travelers will surely enjoy hiking along the rocky path up the ksar mountain nearby to get a breathtaking panoramic view of the Dahar mountains.